-READING: INFORMATIONAL TEXT: Key Ideas and Details CCSS.ELA-Literacy.RI.1.1 Ask and answer questions about key details in a text.
-CCSS.ELA-Literacy.RI.1.2 Identify the main topic and retell key details of a text.
-CCSS.ELA-Literacy.RI.1.3 Describe the connection between two individuals, events, ideas, or pieces of information in a text.
-READING: INFORMATIONAL TEXT: Integration of Knowledge and Ideas CCSS.ELA-Literacy.RI.1.7 Use the illustrations and details in a text to describe its key ideas.
-SADLIER VOCABULARY WORKSHOP LEVEL RED FEATURE & LOCATION Introducing the Unit: Selections-Unit 3: A Day at Chicago's Green City Market (Narrative Nonfiction)-pp. 24-25; Unit 4: An Emperor Penguin Grows Up (Informational Text)-pp. 32-33; Unit 6: The Amazing Jumping Spider (Informational Text)-pp. 50-51; Unit 9: Let's Make Art!
-(Narrative Nonfiction)-pp. 78-79; Unit 11: Ida Lewis: The Lighthouse Keeper (Biography)-pp. 96-97 Example [Level Red, p.T78a] Ida Lewis: The Lighthouse Keeper Part One - Who was Ida Lewis?
+READING INFORMATIONAL RI Key Ideas and Details ELAGSE1RI1 Ask and answer questions about key details in a text.
+ELAGSE1RI2 Identify the main topic and retell key details of a text.
+Craft and Structure ELAGSE1RI4 Ask and answer questions to help determine or clarify the meaning of words and phrases in a text.
+ELAGSE1RI6 Identify the main purpose of a text, including what the author wants to answer, explain, or describe.
+Integration of Knowledge and Ideas ELAGSE1RI7 Use illustrations and details in a text to describe its key ideas.
+Range of Reading and Level of Text Complexity ELAGSE1RI10 With prompting and support, read informational texts appropriately complex for grade 1.
+SADLIER VOCABULARY WORKSHOP LEVEL RED FEATURE & LOCATION Introducing the Unit (Selections): Unit 3 "A Day at Chicago's Green City Market" (Narrative Nonfiction), pp. 24-25; Unit 4 "An Emperor Penguin Grows Up" (Informational Text), pp. 32-33; Unit 6 "The Amazing Jumping Spider" (Informational Text), pp. 50-51; Unit 9 "Let's Make Art!"
+(Narrative Nonfiction), pp. 78-79; Unit 11 "Ida Lewis: The Lighthouse Keeper" (Biography), pp. 96-97 Example [Level Red, p.
+T78a] Ida Lewis: The Lighthouse Keeper Part One - Who was Ida Lewis?
 (A lighthouse keeper from Newport, Rhode Island.) - Why was it important to clean and polish the lighthouse lamp?
 (The light from the lamp warned passing ships about rocks.)
 Part Two - What two skills made Ida a heroine? (swimming and rowing) - What happened that made the sailors almost drown?
 (Their boat was overturned by the rough waters.)
 Part Three - How was Ida brave?
 (Possible answer: She rescued many people.) - How did people in Newport, Rhode Island, honor Ida Lewis?
 (They built a monument near her grave and changed the name of Lime Rock to Ida Lewis Rock.)
 DESCRIPTION The Introducing the Unit lesson plan includes questions to help monitor children's comprehension of each teacher-read Unit selection.
 Grouped according to Part One, Part Two, and Part Three of the selection, the comprehension questions are located in the Teacher's Edition at the beginning of each Unit.
 In the Use the Words section of the lesson plan, children to use the illustrations to retell the story, as the teacher prompts them to use the first five newly learned Unit words.
 Following the second reading of the Unit selection, Use the Words directs children to point to the illustrations and use all ten Unit words as they describe details of the selection.